 Financial Ratios Comparison

-The following table provides a comparison of key financial metrics for Texas Instruments Incorporated (TXN) and Silicon Laboratories Inc. (SLAB).
-These metrics will help us gauge the financial health and performance of both companies.
+The following table presents a comparative analysis of key financial ratios for Texas Instruments (TXN) and Silicon Laboratories (SLAB).

 ROE28.39%-17.69%